Decking, patios and pergolas: 5 things to know before you book

 Key Takeaways

-UK homeowners are expected to spend an average of £865 on outdoor projects in 2026, and demand for decking, patio, and pergola installation is rising with it.
+Outdoor dining, built-in seating, proper lighting.
+UK homeowners are expected to spend an average of £865 on outdoor projects in 2026.

-- Why homeowners wish they'd gone bigger
+- Homeowners wish they'd gone bigger

-- Design how you'll use it
+- Think about how you'll use it

 - Bonus tips: Planning permission required & costs to install